apache/jena-site/source/documentation/tdb/architecture.md

 title: TDB Architecture
 ---

 This page gives an overview of the TDB architecture.
-Specific details refer to TDB 0.8.
+It applies to TDB1 and TDB2 with differences noted.

 ## Contents